Best Indoor Outdoor Thermometers 2026: Tested and Reviewed

 Power Source

 The large screens on the indoor units consume a lot of power, and the batteries will lose charge quickly if you rely only on them!
-For most indoor outdoor thermometers, when being powered from just the batteries, the display console’s brightness will be dimmed right down to preserve power.
+For most indoor-outdoor thermometers, when being powered from just the batteries, the display console’s brightness dims right down to preserve power.
 So it’s best to keep it plugged in for better readability during the day.

 Mounting Options